PackeTsar/radiuid/README.md

 1. Perform a `radiuid show config set` command and save the `set` commands displayed in a safe place (just in case)
 2. Download the v2.1.0 code from the GitHub repo by using `git clone https://github.com/PackeTsar/radiuid.git`
-    - If the "radiuid" folder already exists, you may want to run the `rm -rf radiuid/` command to remove it before performing Step 2.
+    - If the "radiuid" folder already exists, you may want to use git to update the clone `cd radiuid/; git pull`
 3. Move to the radiuid folder created by git using the `cd radiuid/` command
 4. Perform a quick reinstall/update of RadiUID using the command `python radiuid.py request reinstall keep-config`
 5. Type in CONFIRM and hit ENTER to confirm you want to perform the reinstall
 6. Once the installer exits, you should run `radiuid show config set` and see your configuration from before.
-7. Perform a `radiuid service all restart` command to restart RadiUID to use the new configuration
+7. Perform a `radiuid service all restart` command to restart RadiUID to use the new app version

 **Upgrading from v1.X to v2.1.0:**